zeelsheladiya/OurDB-Database/README.md

   - [Encryption and Decryption](#scope-of-the-project)
   - [How actually data stored in table](#scope-of-the-project)
   - [Future Enhancement](#scope-of-the-project)

+# Scope Of The Project
+Database Management systems are widely used by companies and organizations to maintain and manage their knowledge and information resources.
+After completing a database management course, students might work in any number of industries including: Automotive, Banking, Education, Legal, Insurance, Government, Pharmaceutical, Retail, Data Science, NGO etc.

 ## Overview Of The Existing Systems And Technologies